dev-mohitbeniwal/ark/README.md

 ### Disclaimer

-While Local Ark implements various security measures, no system is 100% secure.
+While Ark implements various security measures, no system is 100% secure.
 Use at your own risk and always follow best practices for password management and system security.